maltebp/tundra/readme.md

 # Tundra
-Tundra is the **runtime** part of a general-purpose 3D engine for the **first generation of PlayStation consoles** (PlayStation 1 / PSX), along with a few CLI tools to ease development and use of the engine.
+Tundra is the **runtime** part of a general-purpose 3D game engine for the **first generation of PlayStation consoles** (PlayStation 1 / PSX), along with a few CLI tools to ease development and use of the engine.
 It uses C++20 and [psn00bsdk](https://github.com/Lameguy64/PSn00bSDK) as its underlying SDK, but currently it only supports Windows.

 The engine was created as part of my Master's thesis, and as such, the engine is limited in features, has multiple hacky solutions and there are many things I would do differently.
 This repository is not under further development, as I'm planning on rebooting the project.
 The new repository will be linked to here.